junxit/us-congress-bills-115/bill.md

     - **(C)** The Securities and the Security and Exchange Commission.
     - **(D)** Any additional agency determined by the Comptroller General.
   - **(3)** *Semiannual report* The term “semiannual report” means the semiannual report submitted to Congress by each Inspector General under section 5 of the Inspector General Act of 1978 (5 U.S.C.
 App.).

-## § 3.
-No additional funds authorized

-No additional funds are authorized to carry out the requirements of this Act.
-Such requirements shall be carried out using amounts otherwise authorized.